-UNION COUNTY SHERIFF NOTE TO SCHEDULES OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS - BUDGET AND ACTUAL SEPTEMBER 30, 2019
+UNION COUNTY CLERK OF THE CIRCUIT COURT NOTE TO SCHEDULES OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES - BUDGET AND ACTUAL - GOVERNMENTAL FUNDS FOR THE YEAR ENDED SEPTEMBER 30, 2020

-An annual budget is adopted on a basis consistent with accounting principles generally accepted in the United States of America for the general fund and the intergovernmental shared special revenue fund.
+An annual budget is adopted on a basis consistent with accounting principles generally accepted in the United States of America for the general fund and the records modernization trust fund.
 All annual appropriations lapse at fiscal year-end.
-A formal budget is not adopted for the inmate welfare fund.

-The Sheriff follows these procedures in establishing the budgetary data reflected in the financial statements:
+The Office follows these procedures in establishing the budgetary data reflected in the financial statements: